thiippal/AI2D-RST/README.md

 This repository contains resources related to AI2D-RST, a multimodal corpus of 1000 English-language diagrams that represent topics in primary school natural science, such as food webs, life cycles, moon phases and human physiology.
 The corpus is based on the [Allen Institute for Artificial Intelligence Diagrams (AI2D) dataset](https://allenai.org/plato/diagram-understanding/), a collection of diagrams with crowd-sourced descriptions.

-Building on the layout segmentation in AI2D, the AI2D-RST corpus presents a multi-layer annotation schema that provides a rich, graph-based description of their structure.
+Building on the layout segmentation in AI2D, the AI2D-RST corpus presents a multi-layer annotation schema that provides a rich, graph-based description of diagram structure.
+The annotation was performed by trained experts.
 The data and its description are introduced below using a single diagram (#2185 in the corpus) as an example.

 1. **Diagram image**: The AI2D dataset contains 4907 diagrams scraped from Google Image Search by using chapter titles in primary school science textbooks (for ages 6–11) as search terms.
 The AI2D-RST corpus contains a subset of 1000 diagrams randomly sampled from AI2D. <br> <img src="examples/2185.png" width=400/>
 2. **Layout segmentation**: The AI2D dataset contains segmentations for four types of elements: blobs (images, line art, photographs, etc.), text blocks, arrows and arrowheads.
 AI2D-RST uses blobs, text blocks and arrows, which provide the foundation for the graphs representing diagram structure. <br> <img src="examples/segmentation_2185.png" width=400/>